gigamonkey/bash-treasure-hunt/README.md

 ## Final prize

 Final prize may be some ASCII art trophy with the username in it.
-If we generated the puzzle on a server we could cryptographically sign the .check file and then the trophy could be non-forgeable.
+If we generated the puzzle on a server we could cryptographically sign the `.hashes` file and then the trophy could be non-forgeable.
 But not worth it for now.
 Probably just build something like this into the `check` script.

 ```
 echo -e "$USERNAME:\nYou win!" | figlet > trophy.txt